jlortiz0/multiSav/README.md

 ### To do list
  - Write instructions
  - Allow the user to set the downloads folder
- - Proper logins for the sites
-   - Might need to get my own website
  - The various things I put in the comments.
 Especially related to mutexes.
  - Replace ffmpeg.go with an actually decent system